HowTroublesome/TechWorld-OpenCart/README.md

-Online e-shop for EXTENSA internship...
+Online e-shop for EXTENSA internship.

 If you run it with vQmod - use default OpenCart 1.5.6.4.